ibm-cloud-docs/account/catalog-settings.md

 |--------------|-------|
 | Free | The service includes monthly free allowances for only Pay-As-You-Go or Subscription accounts. |
 | Lite | The pricing plan for the service is structured as a free quota.
 The quota might operate for a specific time period, for example, a month or on a one-off usage basis. |
-{: caption="Table 1.
-Options for filtering by pricing plan" caption-side="top"}
+{: caption="Options for filtering by pricing plan" caption-side="top"}
 {: #pricingplan-svc}
 {: tab-title="Pricing plan"}
 {: tab-group="customcatalogfilters"}